 Onsa pleaded guilty in Brooklyn, New York, federal court in December to one count of securities fraud in connection with the scheme.
 Investors, primarily retirees, lost more than $3 million, according to the government.

 Through New Century, Onsa made special arrangements with institutional money managers, including Charles Schwab & Co.
-(SCHW) and Millennium Trust Co., to facilitate the theft, the U.S. alleged.
+(SCHW:US) and Millennium Trust Co., to facilitate the theft, the U.S. alleged.
 As part of his penalty, Onsa today was also ordered to pay $3.1 million as restitution and to serve three years of supervised release.

 “He is a con artist who convinced a lot of people to part with their savings, to part with retirement funds, and I’m not convinced that it was not for personal gain,” said U.S. District Judge Dora L. Irizarry, responding to defense arguments that Onsa didn’t profit from the scheme.